Building your dream arena is possible with a good plan.

 Perhaps one of the most critical variables to consider is the placement of the riding arena on your property.
 Some variables that will influence your decision include accessibility (to barns, to water, to electricity) and proximity to high traffic areas.
 But from an arena designer’s perspective, the ideal location not only meets all of the needs listed above, but it is also already somewhat flat.

 The topography of your land will determine how much cutting or filling an excavator must do to prepare the site for your arena—and this preparation can become a major line item in the budget if significant site work is required.
 That’s not to say it is impossible to create a flat space out of an existing hill; it just means that a larger percentage of the budget will be absorbed here than if the chosen location were already flat.

 Drainage problems are a common complaint about existing arenas, and this is often because it was not considered during the planning process.
 Before installing a new arena, it is important to determine where water is already moving naturally.
 In general, flatter areas tend to collect water, while hills and slopes will give water somewhere to go.
 In a perfect world, the intended location for your arena is an area from which water readily drains away.
 If this is not possible, many drainage issues can be addressed through a combination of excavation work and the selection of an appropriate base material.

-While all of the preceding considerations for arena design are critical to ultimate success, when it comes to the horse, perhaps no other component is more important than the selection of the footing itself.
+While all of the preceding considerations for arena design are critical to ultimate success, when it comes to the horse, perhaps no other component is more important than the selection of the arena footing itself.